-Understanding the Economics of Tarot: Why Decks Cost What They Do
+Understanding the Economics of Secondhand Tarot: Why Decks Are Priced The Way They Are

 From retail pricing to offer letters, here’s what really goes into the numbers